HOME • SEARCH • EMAIL • ABOUT

 - Leaves used to flavor food.

-- Leaves used as tea.
+- Leaves used for making herbal tea.

-- Caution: Reported to cause oral ulcers.
+- Caution: Reported to cause oral ulcers in sensitive people.

 Folkloric